bgriffen/academic-kickstart/content/about.md

 ShowBreadCrumbs: false
 ---

+Hi, I'm Brendan.

-I build deep tech at the intersection of biology, engineering and computer science.
+I build platform tech at the intersection of biology, engineering and computer science.

 I’m currently Chief Technology Officer and co-founder at [Dynomics](https://www.dynomics.com).
 We're a startup focused on discovering targeted therapies to reverse heart failure using complex *in silico* and *in vitro* systems.

 In a past life I studied cosmology and galaxy formation at the Kavli Institute at MIT, leading the [Caterpillar Project](https://www.caterpillarproject.org/), and was a contributor to the [Illustris Project](http://www.illustris-project.org/) at the Center for Astrophysics at Harvard University.

-I am based between San Francisco, CA and Brisbane, Australia.
+I am based between San Francisco and Brisbane, Australia.

 ### Interests